Communication between Integration Server and DMZ

 (1) The partner sends files to the DMZ server via FTP.

-(3) A response message that the data has been processed is sent to the DMZ server.
+(3) Lobster_data sends a response message to the DMZ server that the data has been processed.

-See the following diagram for a cron job of type "FTP".
+See the following diagram for a cron job of type FTP.

 (2) The FTPService of the DMZ server carries out the transfer.

-Providing data for partner on DMZ
+Lobster_data provides data for partner on DMZ

 See the following figure for a transfer using FTP.